vmware/terraform-provider-vcfa/website/docs/r/vcenter.html.markdown

 The following attributes are exported on this resource:

-* `has_proxy` - Indicates that a proxy exists within vCloud Director that proxies this vCenter server for access by authorized end-users
+* `has_proxy` - Indicates that this vCenter has a proxy configuration for access by authorized end-users
 * `is_connected` - Defines if the vCenter server is connected.
 * `mode` - One of `NONE`, `IAAS` (scoped to the provider), `SDDC` (scoped to tenants), `MIXED` (both uses are possible)